nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/ios.md

 ### Subdocuments

->Note: Subdocuments aren't available yet in the first developer preview.
-Instead, nested JSON objects are exposed as NSDictionaries, as they were in 1.x.
-But expect this to change soon, hopefully in DP2.

 A *subdocument* is a nested document with its own set of named properties.
 In JSON terms it's a nested object.
 This isn't a new feature of the document model; it's just that we're exposing it in a more structured form.
 In Couchbase Lite 1.x you would see a nested object as a nested NSDictionary.
-In 2.0 we expose it as a CBLSubDocument object instead.
+In 2.0 we expose it as a CBLSubdocument object instead.

-CBLSubDocument, like CBLDocument, inherits from CBLProperties.
+CBLSubdocument, like CBLDocument, inherits from CBLProperties.
 That means it has the same set of type-specific accessors discussed in the previous section.
 Like CBLDocument, it's mutable, so you can make changes in-place.
 The difference is that a subdocument doesn't have its own ID.
 It's not a first-class entity in the database, it's just a nested object within the document's JSON.
 It can't be saved individually; changes are persisted when you save its document.

 ### Attachments, AKA Blobs